Big-Ideas-Lab/food2vec/README.md

 print(match)
 ```

 ## Connecting to mobile assistants, placing the API in an online server, and managing a database

 We're currently in the process of developing native applications for iOS (Siri) and Android (Google Assistant) to leverage their local voice command capabilities.

-For testing purposes, we used Siri Shortcuts (iOS) and Google Assistant / IFTTT (Android) to send voice transcriptions to Google Firebase.
-Once received, the incoming data would trigger an online Firebase Function.
-The Firebase Function sent the voice transcription to our Semantic Nutrition API (hosted online with Flask and Google App Engine), which responds with estimates for nutrition data.
+For testing purposes, we used [Siri Shortcuts](https://support.apple.com/en-us/HT209055) (iOS) and [Google Assistant / IFTTT webhooks](https://ifttt.com/google_assistant) (Android) to send voice transcriptions to [Google Firebase](https://firebase.google.com/docs/storage/web/start).
+Once received, the incoming data would trigger a [Firebase Cloud Function](https://firebase.google.com/docs/functions).
+The Firebase Function sent the voice transcription to our Semantic Nutrition API (hosted online with [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/) and [Google App Engine](https://cloud.google.com/appengine/docs/standard/python3/building-app)), which responded with estimates for nutrition data.
 The nutrition data was then logged in Google Firebase.
-We do not recommend this method for handling sensitive data / protected patient information.

 While useful for testing and demonstrations, this method has been depecrated in favor of a native mobile application and private server / database.
 Please stay tuned for future developments, and feel free to use our API locally in the meantime!